nosas/blog/deep_learning_python/ch3/article.md

     size=num_samples_per_class)
 ```

-The figure below shows the linearly-separable data from classes A and B.
+The figure below shows the linearly-separable data of classes A and B.
 See the following code block to see how we plot the data.

 <figure class="center">